 After gaining a nice view across the meadow toward the Ranch House Ruins, the trail swings left passing a small empty reservoir once used by the ranch.
 Stay to the left past the end of Meadow Ranch Trail and continue across the southern perimeter, arriving at another trail junction near an old pump well.
 To the right, West Meadow Trail curls up across the park.

 To continue circling the exterior, head to the left on Clyde Canyon Trail.
 This single track drops down to a landing overlooking the Pacific that is overgrown by tall stalks of mustard.
 The trail turns to the right along the sage-covered sloping wall of Clyde Canyon at the western border of the park.

 Just over half a mile from the old well, turn left at a junction with a faint trail descending into an oak grove.
 This route continues around the outside of the park and climbs to a junction with Potrero Road, a wide dirt trail.
 Turn right and hike a short distance to the next split where you will go straight (right) to return to the trail junction by the Ranch House Ruins.

 Turn left and take Carmichael Road (Old Ranch Road) back to the trailhead, passing through Oak Grove Picnic Area as you did at the start.
-This loop, one of many possibilities in the park is 3.3 miles long with 225 feet of elevation between the high and low points and about 1,000 feet of total climbing thanks to the rolling nature of the terrain.
-While there are a lot of different trails, Charmlee Wilderness Park park is fairly contained so it would be hard to get lost, especially with the trail map.
+This loop, one of many possibilities in the park is 3.25 miles long with 260 feet of elevation between the high and low points and about 1,000 feet of total climbing thanks to the rolling nature of the terrain.
+While it has lots of different trails, Charmlee Wilderness Park park is fairly contained so it would be hard to get lost, especially with the trail map.